 Choose healthy breads, cereals, and pasta, such as:

-- Whole-grain breads and rolls, such as whole-wheat, pumpernickel, or 7-grain (Read the label to make sure the first ingredient is whole wheat/whole grain.)
+- Whole-grain breads and rolls (read the label to make sure the first ingredient is whole wheat/whole grain.)

-- Other grains such as millet, quinoa, amaranth, and bulgar
+- Other grains such as millet, quinoa, amaranth, and bulgur.

 Before you buy food for the week, think about your schedule: